 Under the Association's basic life insurance program, members and its qualified dependents are entitled to receive a minimum amount of benefit upon death or permanent disability duly approved by the Association after meeting certain conditions as stated in the certificate of membership issued to members.
-The member's contribution is ₱50 every week.
+The member's contribution is ₱30 every week.
 Additionally, a member shall be entitled to an equity value (equivalent to 50% of total gross contributions paid), inclusive of interest thereon, payable upon termination of membership from the Association.
 However, a surrender charge equal to 30% of equity value may be imposed by the association for member's termination occurring only within the first three years of membership.
 Under the Association's Credit life insurance program, debtor-members and the creditor-Association are entitled to receive the amount of loan insured upon death or permanent disability of the member duly approved by the Association after meeting certain conditions as stated in the policy certificate issued to members.
 The member's contribution is ₱10.00 per 1,000 of loan per year on a mode of single payment and the length of coverage is based on the term of the loan.
+The member's contribution for HAPI plan is ₱20.00 per week.